ktaranov/sqlserver-kit/SQL Server Name Convention and T-SQL Programming Style.md

  - Use `RAISERROR` instead `PRINT` if you want to give feedback about the state of the currently executing SQL batch without lags.
    More details [here](http://sqlity.net/en/984/print-vs-raiserror/) and [here](http://sqlservercode.blogspot.com/2019/01/print-disruptor-of-batch-deletes-in-sql.html).
  - All code should be self documenting
- - TSQL code, triggers, stored procedures, functions, should have a standard comment-documentation banner:
+ - T-SQL code, triggers, stored procedures, functions, should have a standard comment-documentation banner:
 ```tsql
 summary:   >
  This procedure returns an object build script as a single-row, single column